Creating Outdoor Spaces for Everyday Living

 creating outdoor living spaces

-When I’m planning a space, I keep it simple:
+When I’m planning a space, I typically use:

 • 3 main colors